tulimid1/what-is-covering-me/paper.md

 As previously stated, LDA assumes that each class shares the same covariance matrix while QDA assumes each class has their own.
 Since QDA outperformed LDA, the latter assumption is most likely correct.
-Still, both LDA and QDA under performed relative to $K$NN.
+Still, both LDA and QDA under performed relative to $$K$$NN.
 This may be due to both methods assuming each predictor is normally distributed or the data not being easily separable in its current space.